RedHatInsights/drift-backend/README.md

 ## Coding guidelines
 1. All python code must be python 3.8 compatible
 1. The code should follow linting from pylint
-1. The code should follow formater from black
+1. The code should follow formatter from black
 1. The code should follow imports order from isort

 ## Required dependencies:
 - pipenv
 - pre-commit

-## Work with pre-commit hooks
+### Work with pre-commit hooks

 ```bash
 # installs pre-commit hooks into the repo